 Tamari is lower in carbs than coconut aminos; using coconut aminos will add an extra 1.5g net carbs per serving of this dish if you use a full 3 tbsp coconut aminos.
 Nutrition facts have been calculated based on the usage of tamari.
 I admit I love the sweetness of coconut aminos, so I often find myself making this dish with 2 tbsp tamari + 1 tbsp coconut aminos, and then I add a little Swerve or erythritol for a bit more sweetness.
 (Not a lot of Chicken Fried Rice recipes contain sugar/sugar substitutes… maybe I’m just weird. 🙂 )

-Nutrition Facts for Keto Chicken Fried Rice
+Nutrition Facts for Keto Chicken and Cauliflower Rice

 - 324 calories